elos/documentation/theory/1 - sets.md

 #### Russell's Paradox

 Our present definition of membership is a bit primitive.
-It's frailty can be demonstrated by Russell's Paradox, a construction first intruduced by the mathematician and philosopher Bertrand Russel.
+It's frailty can be demonstrated by Russell's Paradox, a construction first introducted by the mathematician and philosopher Bertrand Russel.
 It follows:

     Let R be the set of all sets A such that A ∉ R. Then R ∈ R if and only if R ∉ R.

 We can prove this by demonstrating a contradiction which follows from the definition of our set, R.

         (i) if R ∈ R, then by definition of R, R ∉ R (ii) if R ∉ R, then by definition R ∈ R

 The result, clearly, is that R is _not_ a well-defined set.

-We can't be too cavaliering with our notion of membership.
+We can not be too cavaliering with our notion of membership.
 Under normal circumstances, the sets we are discussing are subsets of a well-defined, specified set S, known as a *universal set*.
 The use of a universal set precludes Russell's Paradox.
-Given a universal set S, and a predicate p(x) defined on S ∀x, then {x ∈ S: p(x)} is a valid subset of x.
+Given a universal set S, and a *predicate* p(x) defined on S, then {x ∈ S: p(x)} is a valid subset of x.

 Defining a set in this way, as we did with the rational numbers, ℚ, is known as _predicate form_.
-Listing the elements is known, unsurprisingly as _list form_.
+Defining a set by listing the elements is known, unsurprisingly, as _list form_.

 ### Cardinality